Skip to main content

 “I’m excited to be joining CCLA at this time.
 Fundamental rights and civil liberties are under attack all over the world and also here at home in Canada.
 I’m proud to be able to join the principled and hard-working team at CCLA in fighting for the rights and freedoms of all people in Canada.”

-Annual Fund Manager, Advancement
+Fund Development Manager, Advancement

 Michael Lowery